MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-overview.md

 ## Permission issues

-An `AmqpException` with an [AmqpErrorCondition][AmqpErrorCondition] of "amqp:unauthorized-access" means that the provided credentials do not allow for them to perform the action (receiving or sending) with Event Hubs.
+An `AmqpException` with an [AmqpErrorCondition](/java/api/com.azure.core.amqp.exception.amqperrorcondition) of `amqp:unauthorized-access` means that the provided credentials don't allow for them to perform the action (receiving or sending) with Event Hubs.

-* [Double check you have the correct connection string][GetConnectionString]
+* Double check you have the correct connection string.
+For more information, see [Get an Event Hubs connection string](/azure/event-hubs/event-hubs-get-connection-string).
 * [Ensure your SAS token is generated correctly](/azure/event-hubs/authorize-access-shared-access-signature)

 [Troubleshoot authentication and authorization issues with Event Hubs](/azure/event-hubs/troubleshoot-authentication-authorization) lists other possible solutions.